Batman: The Dark Knight Returns (film): Part Two

-Joker makes his talk show appearance on David Endochrine's show as Batman fights with the GCPD on the studio roof; while they fight, Joker kills Wolper, gasses everyone in the studio to death and escapes.
-He finds Selina Kyle and uses one of her escorts and his lipstick to take control of a congressional representative, who calls for a nuclear strike on the Soviets before falling to his death.
+Joker makes his talk show appearance on David Endochrine's show as Batman fights with the GCPD on the studio roof; while they fight, on television broadcasting, Joker kills Wolper, after the latter insulted Batman's psychology, gasses everyone in the studio to death, including Endochrine, and escapes.
+He finds Selina Kyle and uses one of her escorts and his lipstick to take control of a congressional representative, who calls for a nuclear strike on the Corto Maltese before falling to his death.
 Batman's investigation leads him to Selina, whom he finds bound and dressed like Wonder Woman.
 Kelley notices cotton candy on the floor, and Batman deduces that Joker is at the fairgrounds.
-There Kelley accidentally kills Abner while Batman pursues the Joker, who indiscriminately guns down dozens of people.
+There, Kelley fights Abner and he accidentally dies while Batman pursues the Joker, who indiscriminately guns down dozens of people.
 As Batman corners a wounded and partially blinded Joker, he admits to feeling responsible for every murder Joker has committed and intends to kill him.
-In the ensuing fight, Joker stabs Batman repeatedly, and Batman breaks Joker's neck in front of witnesses.
-However, Joker is still alive, albeit paralyzed from the neck-down.
-Content that Batman will be branded a murderer, the Joker then commits suicide by breaking his own neck.
-The GCPD arrive and Batman, bleeding profusely, fights his way to Kelley and escapes.
+In the ensuing fight, Joker stabs Batman repeatedly, and Batman partially breaks Joker's neck in front of witnesses, rendering him quadriplegic.
+Joker tells Batman he will be branded a criminal for killing him, then commits suicide by completely breaking his own neck.
+The GCPD arrives, and Batman, bleeding profusely, fights his way to Kelley and escapes.

 Superman deflects a Soviet nuclear missile, but is hit with the blast and badly injured.
 The detonation creates an electromagnetic pulse that wipes out all electrical equipment in the United States and causes a nuclear winter.
-As Gotham descends into chaos, Batman, Kelley and Gordon rally the Sons of Batman and the citizens of Gotham to restore order, and Yindel accepts that Batman has become too powerful to take down.
+As Gotham descends into chaos, Batman, Kelley, and Gordon rally the Sons of Batman, the escaped remnants of the Mutants, and the citizens of Gotham to restore order.
+Yindel accepts that Batman has become too powerful to take down.
 While the rest of America is powerless and overrun with crime, Gotham becomes the safest city in the country, embarrassing the President's administration.
-Frustrated they weren't able to bring stability, Superman and troops are sent to finally stop Batman.
+Frustrated they couldn't bring stability, Superman and troops are sent to finally stop Batman.
 Batman and Superman agree to meet in Crime Alley.

-Superman can't help but feel remorse for disregarding Batman throughout the years, and humbly asks him not to go through the fight.
-Wearing a powerful exoframe and backed by Kelley and former superhero Oliver Queen (Green Arrow), Batman fights Superman, using various tactics to make the fight even, and banking on Superman feeling the after effects of the nuclear missile explosion and lack of sunlight.
+Superman, remorseful for disregarding Batman throughout the years, asks him not to go through with the fight.
+Wearing a powerful exoframe and backed by Kelley and a now-amputated former superhero, Oliver Queen, Batman fights Superman, using various tactics to make the fight even and banking on Superman feeling the after-effects of the nuclear missile explosion and lack of sunlight.
 When Superman gains the advantage, Queen hits him with an arrow made with synthetic Kryptonite, severely weakening him.
 Batman brutally beats Superman, claiming that he intentionally made the Kryptonite weak, and tells Superman never to forget that Batman could have killed him whenever he wanted.
 Batman then apparently dies of a heart attack, while Wayne Manor self-destructs, and Alfred dies of a stroke.
-Superman holds Batman's body, and angrily orders the soldiers to stand down.
+Superman holds Batman's body and angrily orders the soldiers to stand down.